 For English speaking starting entrepreneurs I made a ten step plan.
 It is based on the ten steps in Dutch from the Chamber of Commerce in The Netherlands.
 You don’t have to take the steps successively, you can work on some of them simultanuously.
 I wrote these steps with expats and startups in mind who allready live in The Netherlands.

-For English speaking starting entrepreneurs there is a session in Amsterdam 15 Februari 2018 Starting a business in the Netherlands
+For English speaking starting entrepreneurs there is a seminar 19 april 2018 in The Hague Starting a business in the Netherlands

 1. Are you an entrepreneur?